-702 The CCN Task Force identified two work groups for implementation.
-Details on each of their 703 recommended charges, membership, guiding principles and implementation recommendations 704 follow.
+The CCN Task Force identified two work groups for implementation.
+Details on each of their recommended charges, membership, guiding principles and implementation recommendations are in items F.1 and F.2.
 The groups are:

-- CCN Development Work Group; and 705 - CCN Technology and Processes Work Group.
-706
+- CCN Development Work Group; and - CCN Technology and Processes Work Group.

-708 F.1 CCN Development Work Group
+F.1 CCN Development Work Group

-709 F.1.a Charge and Membership
+F.1.a Charge and Membership

-710 The recommended charge of the CCN Development Work Group is:
+The recommended charge of the CCN Development Work Group is:

-The CCN Development Work Group makes design recommendations to the CCN Council for the infrastructure and processes needed for curricular coordination to develop a common course and assign common course numbers.
-Of critical importance is that the CCN Development Work Group will coordinate, support and guide the intersegmental disciplinary teams resourced to complete the hard work of creating, adopting and implementing the CCN Descriptor.
-Additionally, this work group should engage stakeholders and research the impact of all CCC institutions adopting the CCN system.
+The CCN Development Work Group makes design recommendations to the CCN Council for the infrastructure and processes needed for curricular coordination to develop a common course descriptor and assign common course numbers.
+Of critical importance is that the CCN Development Work Group coordinates, supports and guides the intersegmental disciplinary teams resourced to complete the hard work of creating, adopting and implementing the CCN Descriptor.
+Additionally, this work group engages stakeholders and researches the impact of all California Community Colleges institutions adopting the CCN system.

-719 Membership in the CCN Development Work Group will include stakeholders who are implicated 720 in the effort to align courses to the CCN definition and schema, particularly CCC faculty, 721 articulation officers, campus academic leadership, and faculty and other representatives from 722 the CSU and UC as well as from independent colleges and universities.
+Membership in the CCN Development Work Group will include stakeholders who are implicated in the effort to align courses to the CCN definition and schema, particularly community college faculty, articulation officers, campus academic leadership, and faculty and other representatives from the CSU, UC and independent colleges and universities.

-723 F.1.b Guiding Principles
+F.1.b Guiding Principles

-The CCN Task Force calls upon those implementing the activities called for in thisimplementation plan to embrace the following guiding principles:
+The CCN Task Force calls upon those implementing the activities called for in this implementation plan to embrace the following guiding principles: